-Did ‘Teen Mom 2’s Kailyn Lowry Accuse Her Baby Daddy Of Being A Deadbeat?
+Did ‘Teen Mom 2’s’ Kailyn Lowry Accuse Her Baby Daddy Of Being A Deadbeat?

 Teen Mom 2’s Kailyn Lowry has been the subject of tabloid rumors and speculation for the past few months, ever since she announced she was pregnant with her third child from a mystery man.
 The 25-year-old reality star is already the mother of two boys, ages 7 and 3, from two other men.

-The news of Kailyn Lowry’s pregnant shocked the Teen Mom fandom when she dropped the bomb just as she was getting a divorce from ex-husband Javi Marroquin.
+The news of Kailyn Lowry’s pregnant shocked the Teen Mom fandom when she dropped the bomb just as she was getting a divorce from husband Javi Marroquin.
 Kailyn Lowry continued to let rumors fly by not directly addressing who the father of the baby was.

 Speculations about Kailyn Lowry’s baby’s daddy’s identity have been a major topic on Twitter and on fan boards and groups.
-For a long time, the front runner for her third child’s father was a man named Chris Lopez whom she attended college with.
-This was due to the fact that he had favourites a few of Kailyn Lowry’s tweets and stated that he had a “miracle baby” on the way.
+For a long time, the frontrunner for her third child’s father was a man named Chris Lopez, with whom she attended college.
+This was due to the fact that he had favorited a few of Kailyn Lowry’s tweets and stated that he had a “miracle baby” on the way.

-Kailyn Lowry added more fuel to the rumour by adding a photo of her baby belly and captioning it “Baby Lo,” leaving fans to speculate that this stood for Lopez, which is Chris’ surname.
+Kailyn Lowry added more fuel to the rumor by adding a photo of her baby belly and captioning it “Baby Lo,” leaving fans to speculate that this stood for Lopez, which is Chris’ surname.

 However, Kailyn Lowry recently debunked Chris Lopez as the father by stating that the father of her baby was “definitely black.”
-This leaves a few front runners out of the equation and puts many theories as to his identity back to square one.
+This leaves a few frontrunners out of the equation and puts many theories as to his identity back to square one.

 Although Kailyn Lowry is seemingly glowing with pride at her baby’s impending arrival, she recently seemed to throw shade at her baby daddy on Twitter.
 She alluded to the fact that the father of her baby may not have wanted to be in their baby’s life with a cryptic message.